Lambayok Festival in San Juan, Batangas

 Of course, the highlight of any festival is the streetdance.
 Different dance groups from high school and college performed their routines, wearing costumes and props that depict the said industries.
 It ended with a showdown held at the Batangas Eastern Colleges.

-I’ve only attended a few festivals in the country (See Zamboanga Hermosa Festival in Zamboanga City and Tabak Festival in Tabaco City).
+I’ve only attended a few festivals in the Philippines (Zamboanga Hermosa Festival in Zamboanga City and Tabak Festival in Tabaco City).
 The Lambayok Festival is relatively short (3-4 days), but I was surprised by the effort of performers in the streetdance.
 The dance routine is different in the streetdance and the showdown, and each is graded separately by the judges of the competition.
 The performances in the showdown are particularly impressive, and the time spent in practicing the moves and preparing the costumes really paid off.

 That saying, I think there are still improvements which can be done.
 For instance, the showdown should have a time limit for every group so it wouldn’t go on for too long.
 The itinerary in the festival also included overlapping schedules, so some activities are overshadowed for the more appealing ones.